 The elevated American-Style comfort food may be the bait that attracts casual beer drinkers to try an Irish red or Weissbier.
 But for those more adventurous, you might be lucky to find a firkin full of something completely unexpected at any of their three locations.

 The number of taps and options will vary from location to location.
 But for your money, I recommend the bigger beers when you can find them.
-The limited edition barrel-aged releases are worth checking out, along with most of their stouts not named Scaredy Cat.
+The limited edition barrel-aged releases, along with most of their stouts not named Scaredy Cat, are worth checking out.

 The Belgian styles are also highly favored and pack a punch.
 Their fruited beers and sours hit the spot if you’re looking for something refreshing but not overly complex.

 Any VBC locations are great options to grab a bite and a beer.
-The campus area location on East Washington is the liveliest and seems to have more beer options for those seeking something a little more interesting.
+The campus area on East Washington is the liveliest and seems to have more beer options for those seeking something more interesting.